etiennesillon/ModelRunner/README.md

 <h2 id="nlu">The Natural Language interface engine</h2>

-<p>The natural language interface engine analyses every word in an utterance in the context of 1) the semantics in an information model, 2) a default ontology of terms and 3) the data in the underlying database(s).
+<p>The natural language interface engine analyses every word in an utterance in the context of 1) an ontology built from the semantics in an information model and <a href="https://github.com/etiennesillon/ModelRunner/blob/main/Config/IDCGlobalLexicon.txt">a simple lexicon</a> and 2) 3) the data in the underlying database(s).
 The engine supports requests like “please get me a list of all customers aged over 50 living in Melbourne”.</p>

 <h2 id="javaapi">The Java API</h2>